Is pet insurance worth it?

 Jennie Falconer, who owns six-year-old springerdoodle Max and 18-month-old Petra, a Hungarian Vizsla, said: “We’ve had our dog insurance since we had our dogs.

-“We know from experience that vet bills can be expensive and having them covered gives us peace of mind, especially as they get older.”
+“We know from experience that vet bills can be expensive.
+Having them covered gives us peace of mind, especially as they get older.”

 Lots of factors can affect how much dog insurance or cat insurance costs.

 Some insurers offer a discount for owners who take out cover for more than one animal.
-Argos Pet Insurance, for example, offers 10% off for each pet covered in the same policy, up to a maximum of three pets.
+Argos Pet Insurance, for example, offers 10% off for each pet covered in the same policy.
+This is up to a maximum of three pets.